What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Experiments

 The results are presented in Table~\ref{tab:node_clas}.
 For self-supervised approaches, we can see that the contrastive methods generally outperform generative methods (GAEs), which verify the effectiveness of contrastive learning.
-This also highlights the fact that the learned representations by GAEs are not task-agnostic, which cannot generalize to other downstream tasks beyond link prediction.
+This also highlights the fact that the learned representations by simple GAEs are not task-agnostic, which cannot generalize to other downstream tasks beyond link prediction.
 In contrast, both variants of MaskGAE outperform or match the best contrastive approaches across all datasets.
-Even compared with the supervised ones, MaskGAE outperforms all the baselines.
+In addition, MaskGAE also outperforms the state-of-the-art method GraphMAE on six out of seven datasets.
+Even compared with the supervised ones, MaskGAE demonstrates superior performance and outperforms all the baselines.
 The results clearly demonstrate the effectiveness of the proposed MaskGAE framework and validate our claims.

 It is observed that MaskGAE exhibits good computational scaling and downstream performance on large datasets arXiv and MAG.
 This may be due to the fact that only a small portion of unmasked edges are processed by the encoder during training and thus benefiting the scalability.
 Note that CCA-SSG has a poor performance on arXiv and MAG since it is essentially a dimension-reduction method, where the ideal embedding dimension ought to be smaller than input one~\cite{cca_ssg}.